 In the US, the EPA is there to make sure you stay compliant.

-“Federal law requires any person who applies or supervises the use of restricted use pesticides (RUPs) to be certified in accordance with EPA regulations and state, territorial and tribal laws.
+To ensure pesticide applicators know its proper and most effective uses: According to federal law, anyone who applies or supervises the use of RUPs (restricted use pesticides) must be certified with EPA regulations, state, territorial and tribal laws.

 Your local government may require you to have a business license as well as a contractor’s number.

-Make sure to check with your county clerk’s office and the cities you’ll be serving whether you need a contractor or business license to work in those areas.
+Make sure to check with your county clerk’s office and the cities you’ll be serving.
+They’ll let you know whether you need a contractor or business license to work in those areas.

-At the National Association of Landscape Professionals, you can expand your knowledge and service options by getting certified through NALP’s seven different certifications, including these three lawn care courses:
+At the National Association of Landscape Professionals, you can expand your knowledge and service options by getting certified through NALP’s 7 different certifications, including these three lawn care courses:

 - Lawn Care Manager